 The Corporation has a stock option plan in accordance with the policies of the Exchange which allows the Board of Directors to grant options to directors, officers, employees and consultants of the Corporation to purchase common shares of the Corporation at a stipulated price.
 The option grants will not exceed 10% of the issued and outstanding common shares of the Corporation.
 In addition, the number of common shares reserved for issuance to any one person will not exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance to any consultant or employee will not exceed 2% of the issued and outstanding common shares.

-The Corporation measures these amounts at fair value at the grant date and compensation expense is recognized over the vesting period.
+The Corporation measures these amounts at fair value at the grant date using the Black-Scholes option pricing model and compensation expense is recognized over the vesting period.